-We are proud to announce the launching of individualized medicine in our sarcoidosis program.
-In collaboration with Dr. Irman Forghani from UM Department of Medical Genetics, all patients would be tested for pharmacogenetics.
+Currently, our Center is developing and validating molecular diagnostic tests to personalized Sarcoidosis treatment.
+The Program is also working in the discovery and implementation of companion components to improve treatment outcome.
+We are proud to announce that, in collaboration with Dr. Irman Forghani from UM Department of Medical Genetics, our patients would be tested for pharmacogenetics.

 The AMSAR-Bio network is an open collaboration.
 Anyone with an interest in sarcoidosis can join and take part in Network activities.
 For more information about joining the network please visit our membership information.
 Please see our AMSAR-Bio website at